ml4ai/tomcat/human_experiments/lab_software/tomcat-physio-data-extraction/README.md

-# Extraction for old data acquisition pipeline:
+# Physio data extraction for old data acquisition pipeline:

 ## Usage
 To run the code, you need to provide the required flags: